isabella232/stacki-hdp-bridge/README.md

 ```

 The hdp.cfg is an ini-style file that tells the "gethdp" program which versions of the Ambari and HDP to download.
 You'll note that this is latest and greatest.
 To get something different, change the appropriate entries and run the "gethdp" script in that directory.
+I don't know what to tell you if you want this on Ubuntu.
+Aks the question on either googlegroups or Slack.
+I might have an answer by then.

 Get the distribution: